 So you have met someone you deeply love and would like to embark on a lifelong journey as a couple.
 But what if you have been told that you and your partner are not allowed to live together in a same country due to your immigration status?
 At Ausdirect Migration, we understand how this can negatively impact or hinder your future plans, be it family, financial or career, as a couple.
 As such, in this article, we are going to deep dive into Australian partner visas from partner visa types to the visa application stages and processes.

 Australian partner visa application processes generally involve two stages before the applicant can be granted a permanent visa, allowing the applicant to live in Australia permanently as a permanent resident.
-Visa subclasses involve in each stage depends on whether the visa applicant is onshore (in Australia) or offshore (outside Australia) and whether the 12-month relationship requirement is fulfilled.
+Visa subclasses involved in each stage depend on whether the visa applicant is onshore (in Australia) or offshore (outside Australia) and whether the 12-month relationship requirement is fulfilled.
 Below are 2 common scenarios which involve different visa subclasses:

 Scenario 1: Relationship Existed for Less Than 12 months or Yet to Marry Prospective Spouse and in Offshore Location:

 If visa applicant is outside of Australia and has yet to legally married to his/her partner or the relationship started less than 12 months ago, the first stage of visa subclasses usually involve are Subclass 300 Prospective Marriage Visa & Subclass 820 Partner Visa (Temporary).
 As the name suggests, Subclass 300 visa allows the visa applicant to come to Australia to marry his/her prospective spouse who must either be an Australian citizen, Australian permanent resident or eligible New Zealand citizen within 9 months of the Prospective Marriage Visa grant date.
-Once married, the visa applicant will then need to apply for the Subclass 820 visa which allows the applicant live temporarily in Australia before the Permanent Partner visa can be granted.
+Once married, the visa applicant will then need to apply for the Subclass 820 visa which allows the applicant to live temporarily in Australia before the Permanent Partner visa can be granted.

 Scenario 2: Relationship has Existed for At Least 12 months or Has Married with the Sponsor and in Offshore Location: